nick-jansen/sitepilot-plugin/README.md

 This service provider registers an action to the WordPress `init` action hook.
 The `build_update_checker` method automatically recieves it's dependencies because the action callback is prefixed with an @ sign.

-_Note: prefixing action callback with an @ sign only works for actions without any arguments._

 After all booting methods are executed the service provider runs all callbacks registered to the `<app-namespace>/update/booted` action hook.

+_Note: prefixing action callback with an @ sign only works for actions without arguments.
+The service container does not know how to resolve these arguments._

 ##### Filters